This purpose of this document is to provide guidance for users looking to purchase a new computer or upgrade exiting video hardware.

 If you have a video card with less than 1GB of dedicated VRAM, you should consider upgrading your video card.

 Newer laptops often provide automatic switching between integrated graphics and discrete graphic cards; it is recommended that system settings be set to force the use of the discrete card while using Vectorworks.
-Windows users can access these settings through their graphic drivers settings(AMD Catalyst Control Center or NVIDIA Control Panel) and OS X users should disable Automatic Graphics Switching under Energy Saver.
+(Note: Vectorworks 2017 and later should no longer require this override) Windows users can access these settings through their graphic drivers settings(AMD Catalyst Control Center or NVIDIA Control Panel) and OS X users should disable Automatic Graphics Switching under Energy Saver.

 The Vectorworks OpenGL rendering mode utilizes several rendering techniques that require hardware specific functionality.
 To determine if your hardware supports the rendering effects, go to the OpenGL Rendering Options Dialog and verify that the following checkboxes are not grayed out: “Use Anti-Aliasing”, “Draw Edges”, and “Use Shadows”.